AboutWebLLC/unofficial-updater2/README.md

 only require Java 1.5+ to be installed.

 ### ColdFusion 8.0.1
-All hot fixes and security bulletins published as of June 12, 2012 for ColdFusion 8.0.1 are applied except if they were superseded by a newer patch and the following:
+All hot fixes and security bulletins published as of September 19, 2012 for ColdFusion 8.0.1 are applied except if they were superseded by a newer patch and the following: